 - Trope Co.
 Trope of the Week: Four of the individual awards have one of the partner's names ("Mastercard All-Star Team", "Gillette Best Young Player", and two for Adidas, Golden Ball — best player — and Golden Boot — top scorer).
 Plus, the "Budweiser Man of the Match" chosen in the website by fans.

 - Unnecessary Roughness: A few games get so violent that one of those, the 2010 final (46 fouls, 13 yellow cards and one red), illustrates that trope's page.
 Other four are known as "Battle of *".
 Brazil-Colombia in 2014 had a record 54 fouls, one giving Neymar a Game-Breaking Injury.
 And the 1982 semifinal had German goalkeeper Toni Schumacher tackling French striker Patrick Battiston so hard it caused unconsciousness, broken teeth and cracked ribs.
 And worse, the referee didn't even stop play.

 - Use Your Head: On one hand, we have head goals (the arguably most famous being Pelé's in the 1970 final).
 On the other hand, we have the infamous Zidane headbutt in the 2006 final, which got him expelled.

-- Who Needs Overtime: A few even prevent knockout games from going into extra time, such as Italy scoring a penalty against Australia in the 95th minute in 2006.
-Or in "Who Needs Penalties", finishing overtime - England 1-0 Belgium in the 1990 round of 16, Italy 2-0 Germany (2 goals, at 119' and 121') in the 2006 semifinal, and the 2010 and 2014 Finals, both of which ended 1-0 with goals scored in the 110th+ minute.
+- Who Needs Extra Time?: A few even prevent knockout games from going into extra time, such as Italy scoring a penalty against Australia in the 95th minute in 2006.
+Or in "Who Needs Penalties", finishing in extra time - England 1-0 Belgium in the 1990 round of 16, Italy 2-0 Germany (2 goals, at 119' and 121') in the 2006 semifinal, and the 2010 and 2014 Finals, both of which ended 1-0 with goals scored in the 110th+ minute.